bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 {% endhighlight %}

-Once the deployment is done, we can get the Kubernetes Config for kubectl using
+Once the deployment is done, we can get the Kubernetes Config for kubectl using:
 {% highlight scss %}
 az aks get-credentials --resource-group ${RESOURCE_GROUP} --name ${AKS_CLUSTER_NAME}
 {% endhighlight %}